TheRedLegend27/KLB_webdev/README.md

 Final Recipe Website

-Optional Features Selected:
-Advanced Dynamic Search (10)
+Optional Features Selected: (We need 70 points total at least) Advanced Dynamic Search (10)
 Theme Switcher (10)
 Dynamic Recipe Filter & Sorting (10)
 Recipe Sharing (15)
-Animations for Recipe Steps (10)

 Michael: Worked on initial structure of page.
 Added all of the dataset linking code.
 Added text boxes for the recipes page based on what I made on my portfolio site.
 Added searching function along with search check.
 Added limiting function to not display all recipes at once